 A review by Adjust Your Tracking co-host Erik McClanahan, previously published at The Playlist on Indiewire.

-“Bullhead” screens tonight, Feb 14 at the Whitsell Auditorium at 8:45 p.m.
+“Elena” screens tonight at Cinemagic at 5:15 p.m. then on Thursday, Feb.
+23 at Pioneer Place at 6 p.m.
 For more information check out the official PIFF Web site.